 Buying anything close to the top of the market is risky.
 For stocks purchased in 2000, it took 10 years for investors to get back to even.
+In 2018, we’re finally seeing signs of volatility as the market sold off almost 12% from peak to trough.

 Who knows the future.
 All I know is that at this point in time I’m happy to be earning a guaranteed 4.25% return (e.g. paying down a mortgage, buying a municipal bond) than potentially losing 10% on all the new money I’m saving.
 For your existing investments, make sure to review your asset allocation.